BII REPORT: How To Make Mobile And Social Work

 The most common answer is local commerce.
 But, checking in is not becoming a mainstream activity (see chart) and local couponing experiments aren’t working so well.

-In a recent report from BI Intelligence, we analyse how another potential solution, social discovery, could become the future for mobile social-apps.
+In a research report on Mobile and Social from BI Intelligence, we analyse how another potential solution, social discovery, could become the future for mobile social-apps.

 Access The Full Report By Signing Up For A Free Trial Today >>